-Germ cell tumours are usually detected as a result of signs and symptoms that a person is having.
-A germ cell tumours commonly causes the testicle to appear swollen and feel tender.
-Occasionally a lump can be felt on physical exam.
-An ultrasound will frequently be performed to help determine if the changes in the testicle are because of a germ cell tumour.
-Your doctor may draw blood and analyze it for proteins made by the tumour and released into the blood.
+Most seminomas cause the testicle to appear swollen and feel tender.
+Occasionally a lump can be felt on a physical exam.
+An imaging test called an ultrasound may be performed to look inside the testicle.
+In addition, your doctor may draw blood and analyze it for proteins made by the tumour and released into the blood.
 These proteins are called tumour markers.
 Many germ cell tumours produce specific tumour markers which can be detected in your blood and can help in the detection of the cancer.

 Biopsies of germ cell tumours are rarely performed because of the risk of spreading cancer to other parts of the body.
-If there is a high likelihood that of a germ cell tumour, the patient is often treated by surgery.
-Surgery involves removing the affected testicle through a process called radical orchiectomy.
-Once removed, your testicle will be sent to the pathology department of your hospital where it will be processed and analyzed.
+If there is a high likelihood that of a germ cell tumour, most patients are offered surgery to remove the tumour.
+The specific type of surgery performed is called a radical orchiectomy.
+Once removed, the tumour will be sent to a pathologist for examination under the microscope.

 These tumours are measured in three dimensions but only the largest dimension is typically included in the report.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.
 Larger tumours are more likely to grow into surrounding structures (see Tumour extension below) and as result are associated with a worse prognosis.

 The testes sit outside of the body and are covered by the scrotum.
 Within the scrotum, each testis is surrounded by two thin layers of tissue.
 The layer closest to the seminiferous tubules is called the tunica albuginea.
 The layer in between the scrotum and the tunica albuginea is called the tunica vaginalis.